nutjob-laboratories/erk/README.md

 * Automatic logging of channel and private chats
 	* Logging can be switched on and off
 	* Logs can be automatically loaded when resuming public or private chats
+* Powerful macro engine
+	* Users can create and edit macros directly in the client
+	* Macros can send messages or execute commands

 # Requirements
 **Erk** requires Python 3, [PyQt5](https://pypi.org/project/PyQt5/), [Twisted](https://twistedmatrix.com/trac/), and [qt5reactor](https://github.com/sunu/qt5reactor).
 PyQt5, Twisted, and qt5reactor can be manually installed, or by using [**pip**](https://pypi.org/project/pip/):